YINI-lang/YINI-spec/RATIONALE.md

 Lists and inline objects are intentionally excluded from concatenation to avoid ambiguous or implementation-specific stringification rules.

+#### B.2.10.
+Escape sequence `\xhh` but YINI strings are Unicode?

+The ambiguity. \xFF looks like "byte 0xFF" but if YINI strings are Unicode text (not byte arrays).

+This is solved by `\xhh` producing the Unicode code point U+00hh, not a raw byte.
+(As it is done in JS and Python 3.)
+Due to not making a hard error while parsing.

 ---

 ## C. YINI vs Other Formats